Reliable Post hoc Explanations: Modeling Uncertainty in Explainability: Our Framework: Bayesian Local Explanations

 \para{Feature Importance Uncertainty} To obtain the local feature importances and their associated uncertainty, we first compute the posterior mean of the local feature importances $\hat{\phi}$ using the closed form expression in Eqn.~\eqref{eq:s2}.
 We then estimate the credible interval (measure of uncertainty) around the mean feature importances by repeatedly sampling from the posterior distribution of $\phi$ (Eq \eqref{eq:posterior_sigma_phi}).

 \para{Error Uncertainty} The error term $\epsilon$ can serve as a proxy for explanation quality because it captures the mismatch between the constructed explanation and the local decision surface of the underlying black box.
-To compute the uncertainty associated with this error term (error uncertainty), we need to estimate the probability that the error term becomes 0 i.e., $P(\epsilon=0)$.
-To this end, we first calculate the marginal posterior distribution of $\epsilon$ by leveraging Eqn~\eqref{eq:generative:prior} and integrating out $\sigma^2$.
+We first calculate the marginal posterior distribution of $\epsilon$ by leveraging Eqn~\eqref{eq:generative:prior} and integrating out $\sigma^2$.
 This results in a three parameter Student's t distribution (derivation in appendix \ref{appendix:derivation_of_model}):

 We then evaluate the probability density function (PDF) of the above posterior at $0$, i.e., $P(\epsilon=0)$ by substituting the value of $s^2$ computed using Eqn.~\eqref{eq:s2} into the Student's t distribution above (Eqn.~\eqref{eq:error_uncertainty}).
 The resulting expression gives us the probability density that the explanation output by our framework perfectly captures the local decision surface underlying the black box.
 This operation is performed in constant time, adding minimal overhead to non-Bayesian LIME and SHAP.
 We illustrate how these computed intervals capture the variance in the explanations in Figure~\ref{fig:lime-toy}.